 This is a type of hot perm that is done partially.
 It usually involves intense stages of hair strengthening at the edges.
 The hair at the lower half is usually left in curls.
 This perm is suited for medium to long hair.
 It is one of the most manageable perm types.

 This is a cold perm type whose intensity of curl depends on the type of rod used.
 Classic perm is suitable for all types of hair

 A spot perm is achieved by placing the rods strategically on the hair to increase curl in a specific area of the hair.
 It can also be done on the lower ends of the hair to form curls.
 It can be done on all hair types and lasts longer.

 This perm combines several types of wraps to create different types of curl pattern in the hair.
 It is almost a wash and go type of a perm.

 9. Ceramic perm

-Ceramic hair perm is another type of hot sperm that requires much more heat for a long-lasting effect.
-The curls are usually in the form of an S. These type of hair significantly reduces the length of the hair and is recommended for those with strong, healthy hair that can withstand heat damage.
+Ceramic hair perm is another type of hot perm that requires much more heat for a long-lasting effect.
+The curls are usually in the form of an S. This type of hair significantly reduces the length of the hair and is recommended for those with strong, healthy hair that can withstand heat damage.